 Requires that all students must be graduates from a secondary institution (or equivalent) and/or must be minimum age 19 prior to the start of classes.
-These entrance requirements must be applicable to all students, not just those applying for SABC assistance.

 Question 3 A formal post-secondary credential will be issued by the institution Graduated students must receive certification in their field of study.
 Certificates of Completion are not acceptable as credentials.